cagrimmett/apple_photos_analysis/README.md

 # Photos.app Date and Location Analysis
 This is a personal project to apply some data science skills I've been learning.
+My goal was to make a project where I do everything from start to finish: Identify and create my own data set, format it, analyze it, then visualize it.

 - Extracting data
-  - Using AppleScript to loop through photo metadata and writing it to a CSV
+  - Using AppleScript to loop through photo metadata in Photos.app and writing it to a CSV
 - Getting the data in a usable format
   - Using grep to break apart the date strings into days, dates, and times
 - Process/analyze the data and get insights from it